-In this blog, we provide an explanation of what is and isn't allowed with signal lighting.
-This includes beacons, LED warning lights, work lights with flash function, and LED light bars with flasher.
+In this blog, we provide an explanation of what is and isn't allowed when using signal lighting.
+By signal lighting, we mean beacons, LED warning lights, work lights with warning light and LED bars with warning light.

 Additionally, we delve into the European ECE R65 Directive, which is applicable in the Netherlands.

-The European directive ECE R65 describes the requirements for optical and acoustic signals for vehicles and trailers.
-Since 2014, the regulation of ECE R65 applies to amber-colored (orange-yellow) beacons and flash lamps for vehicles and trailers.
+The European directive ECE R65 defines the requirements for optical and acoustic signals for vehicles and trailers.
+Since 2014, the ECE R65 regulation applies to amber (orange-yellow) beacons, flashing lights, and other optical signaling for vehicles and trailers.
+The ECE R65 directive is important because it ensures a standard across Europe, which improves road safety.

-The term 'ECE' stands for 'Economic Commission for Europe,' and 'R65' is the specific rule numbering.
+The term 'ECE' stands for 'Economic Commission for Europe.'
+'R65' is the specific regulation number.

 More on this European directive

-To obtain an ECE R65 certificate, a beacon light must be tested by an independent testing organization.
-The testing organization must demonstrate that the beacon light meets the requirements of the directive.
-These requirements include visibility, performance, and the safety of the beacon light.
+To obtain an ECE R65 certificate, a light must be tested by an independent testing organization.
+The testing organization must demonstrate that the lighting meets the requirements of the directive.
+These requirements concern, among other things, the visibility, performance, and safety of the signal lighting.

 Requirements applicable to ECE R65:

-• Visibility: The warning lights must be visible from all directions, including from a distance.
+- Visibility: The signal lighting must be visible from all directions, including from a distance.

-• Performance: The warning lights must meet certain performance requirements, such as a minimum brightness and a minimum flash frequency.
+- Performance: The lighting must meet certain performance requirements, such as a minimum brightness and a minimum flash frequency.

 Implementation of ECE R65 directive in the Netherlands

-The obligation to comply is laid down in national laws and regulations.
-This falls under the regeling optische en geluidssignalen 2009
+The obligation to comply is laid down in national (Dutch) laws and regulations.
+This falls under the Regulation on Optical and Acoustic Signals 2009.

 In the Netherlands, the RDW (National Road Traffic Service) is the authority responsible for the implementation of the ECE R65 directive.
 They thus determine whether a vehicle meets the conditions to be allowed on Dutch roads.
 Typically, this is at: